buildingSMART/BCF-XML/Documentation/README.md

 ModifiedDate | Yes | Date when the topic was last modified.
 Exists only when Topic has been modified after creation ModifiedAuthor | Yes | User who modified the topic.
-Exists only when Topic has been modified after creation AssignedTo | Yes | The user to whom this topic is assigned to TopicType | Yes | The type of the topic (the options can be specified in the extension schema) TopicStatus | Yes | The status of the topic (the options can be specified in the extension schema)
+Exists only when Topic has been modified after creation AssignedTo | Yes | The user to whom this topic is assigned to

 ### BimSnippet (optional)